awsdocs/aws-lambda-developer-guide/doc_source/access-control-resource-based.md

 --principal 210987654321 --output text {"Sid":"xaccount","Effect":"Allow","Principal":{"AWS":"arn:aws:iam::210987654321:root"},"Action":"lambda:InvokeFunction","Resource":"arn:aws:lambda:us-east-2:123456789012:function:my-function"}
 ```

+To limit access to a user, group, or role in another account, specify the full ARN of the identity as the principal\.
+For example, `arn:aws:iam::123456789012:user/developer`\.

 The [alias](aliases-intro.md) limits which version the other account can invoke\.
 It requires the other account to include the alias in the function ARN\.